NelsonNeba/Bank-Marketing-Campaign-Analysis/README.md

 ## Data Source

-The dataset used for this analysis is the "Bank Marketing Data Set" from the UCI Machine Learning Repository.
+The dataset used for this analysis is the "Bank Marketing Data Set" from InternPulse.
 It contains information on [Number] instances (customer contacts) with [Number] attributes, including customer demographics, last contact information, and previous campaign outcomes.

 *   **Target Variable:** `y` - Has the client subscribed a term deposit? (yes/no)